-A student who follows this "typical schedule" exactly, and who takes APh/EE 9 ab as a freshman, will have taken more than 500 units prior to graduation, whereas only 486 are required.
-This means that by taking fewer electives than given in the typical schedule, the student can take lighter loads and have considerable flexibility in arranging his or her individual schedule.
+1 A student who follows this "typical schedule" exactly, and who takes APh/EE 9 ab as a fresh-man, will have taken more than 500 units prior to graduation, whereas only 486 are required.
+This means that by taking fewer electives than given in the typical schedule, the student can take lighter loads and have considerable flexibility in arranging his or her indi-2 See Institute requirements for specific rules regarding humanities and social sciences.
+3 See option requirement 5.